 ¿Habla Usted Español?
 Do you Speak Spanish?
 Which one?
 How Many Spanish Dialects in the World?
 Spanish comes in many flavors.
-There are number of Spanish dialects, accents spoken around the globe.
-Discover the varieties of Spanish spoken in different part of the world.
+There is a number of Spanish dialects, accents spoken around the globe.
+Discover the varieties of Spanish spoken in a different part of the world.

 How many different dialects and accents of Spanish are there?

 Roughly around 500 million Spanish speaking population in the world.
 There are 20 Spanish speaking countries in the world.
 It is the language of 20 separate countries and Puerto Rico.
 This means that there is no one standard Spanish dialect in the world.
 There is a wide range of Spanish dialects around the world.
 The traditional Spanish in Spain is referred to as “Castellano” (or “Castilian” in English).
 The dialect spoken in Northern Spain is considered the most popular one.

 A dialect is defined in linguistic terms is a form or variety of a language that is spoken in a particular area.
 There are numerous Spanish versions or dialects around the world.
 One should not, however, mix up the different dialects in Spain with the different languages spoken in the Peninsula: Spanish, Catalan, Occitan, Asturian, Basque and Galician.

 The existence of dialects is a natural consequence of the dynamism of languages.
 For example, throughout its evolution, Spanish has adopted unique characteristics in the different places where it is spoken.

 How many Spanish dialects are there in Spain?